camille-mtti/multiride/README.md

 # Multiride
 This project is for Advanced Algorithmics and Programming Class at ISEP.
-The goal of this project is to create an API that calculate journeys from point A to point B by combining public transport and uber rides.
+The goal of this project is to create an API that calculate journeys from point A to point B by combining public transport and uber rides in Paris.

 ## Getting Started